Nymphenburg Palace: Garden structure

-The 200 ha park, once an Italian garden (1671), which was enlarged and rearranged in French style by Dominique Girard, a pupil of Le Notre, was finally redone in the English manner during the early 19th century by Friedrich Ludwig von Sckell, on behalf of prince-elector Charles Theodore.
+The 200 ha park, once an Italian garden (1671), which was enlarged and rearranged in French style by Dominique Girard, a pupil of Le Nôtre, was finally redone in the English manner during the early 19th century by Friedrich Ludwig von Sckell, on behalf of prince-elector Charles Theodore.
 Von Sckell was also the creator of the English Garden in Munich.
 He preserved the main elements of the Baroque garden (such as the "Grand Parterre").
 The park is bisected by the long western canal along the principal axis which leads from the palace to the marble cascade (decorated with stone figures of Greek and Roman gods) in the west.
 The iron greenhouse north of the Grand Parterre was completed in 1807, the adjacent geranium house in 1816.

 The garden parterre is still a visible feature of the French garden.
 As part of the transformation of the entire castle grounds by Sckell it was simplified, but retained its original size.
 The "Grand Cascade" was built by Joseph Effner in 1717.
 He was referring to a concept of François Roëttiers.
 The water falls in the middle of a two-part water staircase, the first stage being half round to the west, the second, deeper, is formed to the east.
 The cascade consists of symmetry which continues through the centre channel.
 The right side of the cataract was covered with pink marble in 1770.
 Originally a supporting architecture was to be provided, which was never executed.
 Instead, from 1775 to 1785, sculptures were added.
 Many were the work of Dominik Auliczek and Roman Anton Boos, who later added twelve decorative marble vases with mythological themes.